korlibs-archive/mmo-poc/README.md

 # mmo-poc

 MMO Kotlin fullstack development.
-Server is done using [Ktor](https://ktor.io/) and client is done using [Korge](https://github.com/korlibs/korlibs), and both communicate by serializing using [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
+Server is done using [Ktor](https://ktor.io/) and client is done using [Korge](https://github.com/korlibs/korlibs), and both communicate by serializing using [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization), use kotlin scripting for some NPCs, and optionally Redis for storage if available or `REDIST_HOST` env var set.

 ![](/docs/screenshot.png)